Disclaimer

 "See, I told you it was silly," Kathryn said, smiling nervously.
 "So how's the mystery going?"

 "Well I think I solved it," James replied.
 "Last week the FVDA people were watching a lot of video files, one was the Neelix streaking one.
-Justin must of accidentally played it a second time, and got so scared he died."
+Justin must have accidentally played it a second time, and got so scared he died."

 "Why would he?
 Nobody else died," Kathryn asked.